divisbyzero/latex-cheatsheet/index.md

 ## About this project

-This cheatsheet covers essential LaTeX commands, environments, and symbols, especially useful for students and researchers in mathematics.
+This two-page cheatsheet covers essential LaTeX commands, environments, and symbols, especially useful for students and researchers in mathematics.

-Feel free to share!
+Feel free to share.
 See the LICENSE file for usage terms.